-Frosted banana nut bars are soft, loaded with bananas, and an easy way to use up ripe bananas.
-I've included ingredient amounts to make a 9x13 pan or a large sheet pan to share with a crowd!
-Originally shared in 2021, this post has been recently updated to include new imagery and detailed instructions.
-This post contains an affiliate link.
+Frosted banana bars are moist, loaded with flavor, and an easy way to use up ripe bananas.
+I've included ingredient amounts for a 9x13 pan, a jelly roll pan, or a large sheet pan, so you can make a little or a lot!

 You might also like our Bob Evan's copycat banana bread, our pumpkin double chocolate chip muffins or our sugar cookie bars!